veeringman/veriCortex/README.md

 - The infrastructure for intelligence is **open**, **secure**, and **censorship-resistant**

 ---
-## Who VeriCortex Is For
+## Who ProofCortex Is For

-VeriCortex is designed for teams and ecosystems that rely on **trust, auditability, and transparency in AI**:
+ProofCortex is designed for teams and ecosystems that rely on **trust, auditability, and transparency in AI**:

 - **AI/ML Product Teams** – needing verifiable, deterministic model outputs for deployment and compliance.
 - **Enterprises & Regulated Sectors** – BFSI, healthcare, insurance, telecom, and government systems requiring auditable AI decisions.